mjpritchard/test-decap-help/content/docs/data-transfer/scheduling-automating-transfers.md

 since the last time a task was run.
 These can be useful to avoid repeated downloads of the same data.

-##  Using Globus for transfer automation [TODO]

-It is also possible to automate transfers between Globus endpoints.
-Some information about how to do this is available [here](https://github.com/globus/automation-examples), but further work is needed by the JASMIN team before detailed advice can be provided here about how this could be used from within the JASMIN environment (however users more familiar with Globus, particularly the CLI and Python SDK may be interested to experiment with this).
-Watch this space.